RP

 Scale toward 8 servings

-Use a wider pan, larger pot, or second tray instead of crowding everything into one vessel.
-Doubling works best when the larger ingredient list still has room to cook evenly.
+For Classic Caesar Salad, use a wider pan, larger pot, or second tray so the larger ingredient list has room.

 Timing changes